sevvandi/SKSite/content/courses/_index.md

 I have designed lab components for some mathematics courses.
 These labs concentrate on applications and are conducted in a very interactive manner.

 #### Similar to clickers
-Similar to clickers, I've used an SMS based program to capture student answers to questions asked during lectures.
-This program changed the traditional classroom to an interactive and dynamic environment.
+Similar to clickers, I've used an SMS based app to capture student answers to questions asked during lectures.
+This app changed the traditional classroom to an interactive and dynamic environment.